Workflow: Visium HD cell-level

 #> 20 8.670557e-07 3.681952e-04

-The previous output is a ranked list of genes, highlighting markers that change as Myeloid cells are near tumour cells.
-One of the top genes on this list is SPP1 which is known to be expressed in tumour-associated macrophages.
-We can visualise this relationship using the plotStateChanges() function.
+The previous output is a ranked list of genes, highlighting markers that change as Myeloid cells are near Tumor cells.
+One of the top genes on this list is SPP1 which is known to be expressed in tumor-associated macrophages.
+A positive coefficient of SPP1 suggests higher expression of SPP1 in Myeloid cells when they are in areas of high tumour density.
+We can visualize this relationship using the plotStateChanges() function.

 p <- plotStateChanges(